1964 Ethiopian–Somali Border War: Battle of Tog Wajaale/Togochale

-After two days of fighting, the border skirmish at Tog Wajale began to assume serious proportions.
-The Ethiopians sent an airborne company, an infantry battalion, an artillery battery, and a mechanized platoon with M24 tanks to Tog Wajale/Togochale, while the Somalis dispatched heavy artillery and tanks.
-The Ethiopian Air Force had complete air supremacy over its nearly nonexistent Somali counterpart, as the Somali Air Force possessed few combat capable aircraft at the time.
-The Somali Airforce dispatched the three De Havilland Vampire trainer jets it had received from Iraq to carry out combat air patrols, and C-47 transport planes flew in two companies of troops to Tog Wajale.
-Somali forces claimed that eight enemy tanks had been destroyed in first the two days fighting and that the Ethiopian Air Force had begun repeatedly strafing Somali infantry positions.
+After two days of fighting, the border skirmish at Tog Wajaale began to assume serious proportions.
+Around February 10, the Ethiopians sent an airborne company, an infantry battalion, an artillery battery, and a mechanized platoon with M24 Chaffee tanks to Tog Wajale/Togochale, while the Somalis dispatched heavy artillery and tanks.
+Equipped primarily with F-86 Sabre's, the Ethiopian Air Force had complete air supremacy over its nearly nonexistent Somali counterpart as the Somali Air Force possessed few combat capable aircraft at the time.
+The Somali Air Force dispatched multiple De Havilland Vampire trainer jets it had previously received from Iraq to carry out combat air patrols, and Somali C-47 transport planes flew in two companies of troops into Tog Wajaale.
+During the battle Ethiopian F-86 Sabre jets carriedout heavy bombing raids and repeated strafing runs on hostile positions around the town.
+Eight Ethiopian tanks were reported to have been destroyed in the first two days fighting.
 The two sides became engaged in trench warfare less than 100 yards apart and during the fighting Somali mortars scored a direct strike on a munitions depot, destroying an Ethiopian military camp.
 In the initial clashes, the Ethiopians claimed to have killed 400 Somali troops and wounded 700, while reports of Ethiopian losses alleged that 350 had been killed, half by the munitions depot explosion.
+Heavy losses were incurred on both sides during the battle for the town, largely due to the heavy use of artillery and tanks.

-It was some time during this fighting when General Aman Micheal Andom famously requested Emperor Haile Selassie for just 24 hours to march into Mogadishu, and was rebuffed.
+During the clash Somali president Aden Abdullah Osman asserted at a press conference that Ethiopian forces were amassing along the entirety of the 900 km long Somali-Ethiopian border.
+It was sometime during this fighting when General Aman Micheal Andom had requested Emperor Haile Selassie for just 24 hours to try to march into the Somali capital of Mogadishu, and was rebuffed.

-On Tuesday, February 11th the Somali government ordered an immediate cease‐fire with the Ethiopians at Tog Wajale.
+On Tuesday, February 11 head of the Soviet Union Nikita Khrushchev appealed to both the Somali and Ethiopian governments to resolve the dispute peacefully, and the Somali government went on to order an immediate cease-fire with the Ethiopians at Tog Wajaale.
+The USSR dispatched high-ranking diplomat Yakov Malik to convince the Ethiopian and Somali governments to halt the war.